Jeanmatozo/AI-LLM-security-lab/attacks/Indirect Prompt Injection/scenario_02_rag_document_poisoning.md

 ## 8. Business Impact

 This behavior could lead to:
-- Unauthorized disclosure of sensitive internal data
+- Unauthorized disclosure of sensitive internal information
+- Integrity loss in AI-generated outputs used for decision-making
-- Regulatory exposure due to insufficient access controls
+- Regulatory exposure due to insufficient input validation
-- Audit gaps where enforcement cannot be proven
+- Audit gaps where intent and enforcement cannot be demonstrated
 ---

 ## 9. Control Mapping (Preview)